l8nit3tr0ubl3/L8nit3-Arb-Bot/README.md

 - Liquidity module, only trade if orderbook has sufficient liquidity to make BOTH trades.
 - Flip-Mode: Once a trade happens, do not trade again until opposite trade can occur.
 (eg. Bought Binance, wait untill buy Bittrex.
 Avoid needing to equalize balances.)
 - Check multiple coin pairs in one instance.
+- Profit-tracking per coin. (percent_earned_per_trade/2 to account for both account balances)

 # Coming Soon:
 ##